 Is your child crazy about the movie Frozen?
-Then be sure to take advantage of Spotlight’s collection of licensed fabrics, which includes a range of fabrics from the Frozen movie.
-Check out the collection today and discover Frozen fabrics for pyjamas, coats, and other fun apparel!
+Then check out Spotlight's collection of Disney's Frozen fabrics for pyjamas, coats and other fun apparel!

 Discover The Benefits Of Fleece Fabrics

 The collection of Frozen fabrics contains many fleece options, but what are some of the benefits of fleece when it comes to making children's apparel?
 Let us explore what Spotlight's range of fleece fabrics can provide.